 For some, food has been a good friend, support, strength, comfort, and love.
 Initially, after changing your eating habits and developing a new healthier lifestyle, your relationship will food will change.
 Unfortunately, this change often triggers food grief.

-Grieving over the loss of the role food once played in your life is a normal process and most people go through it.
+Grieving over the loss of the role food once played in your life is normal, and most people go through it.
 It is a natural step in the re-birth process after dieting.
 It is time to say goodbye to those foods that made you overweight and unhealthy.
-They are not part of your life anymore, and isn’t that a blessing?
+They are no longer part of your life, and isn’t that a blessing?
 You may be wondering how long food grief will last.
 Unfortunately, food grief doesn’t have a time limit.
 The best answer seems to be “as long as it takes.”

 Also, try to remember that losing these foods is not deprivation.
-It’s freedom from the damage, pain and suffering they were causing you and your body.
-It’s time to celebrate your hard work and new healthy lifestyle and choose to keep your focus on what you have since gained… increased confidence, energy, health, and possibly a new wardrobe!!
+It’s freedom from the damage, pain, and suffering they were causing you and your body.
+It’s time to celebrate your hard work and new healthy lifestyle and choose to keep your focus on what you have since gained, such as increased confidence, energy, health, and possibly a new wardrobe!

 Worden’s (1991) model of grief argues that we have ‘tasks’ when we grieve.
 These include:

-3 Adjusting to a new life without the lost person (in this case food…)
+- Adjusting to a new life without the lost person (in this case food)

 The TEAR Model of Grief illustrates these four tasks of mourning: